User Profile

 I've been looking forward to All The Painted Stars by Emma Denny since I saw it on Netgalley.
 Knowing I've too much on my plate, I didn't elect to be an ARC reader & am thoroughly pleased with having purchased the book.
 It's just so good.

 We have an unputdownable late Middle Ages tale of the duty to family, friends, and oneself.
 Lily shines in the role of a Sapphic woman disguising herself as a man in order to save her secret love from the societal expectation of heteronormative oppression- sorry, marriage.
-Jo is an amalgamation of the …
+Jo is …

 Gabrielle Korn: The Shutouts (Hardcover, St. Martin's Press)